Softcatala/translation-memory-tools/README.md

 # Introduction

 This is the toolset used at Softcatalà to build the translation memories for all the projects that we know exist in Catalan language and have their translations available openly.
+This project acts as data pipeline and then project https://github.com/Softcatala/translation-memory-tools-webservice provides an API on top of the data.

 You can see it on-line at <https://www.softcatala.org/recursos/memories/>

 The toolset contains the following components with their own responsibility: